BWheatie/scenic_layout_o_matic/README.md

   end
 end
 ```
+`Component.auto_layout/3` and `Primitive.auto_layout/3` are the two functions you will use.
+They each take a graph, the `group_id` you want to apply the objects to, and a list of ids(which can be used later to easily access those objects).
 Simply replace your list of ids and the component or primitive you want generated and watch the Layout-O-Matic do all the work for you.

 ## Supported Primitives
 * Circle